 Single family homeowners in stick-built homes, single family homeowners in mobile homes, and renters in various housing types of housing stock were affected.
-The tables below shows the FEMA Verified Loss (FVL) determinations in the 4294, 4297, and 4338 disaster-impacted counties.
-Table 13 shows the greatest amount of FEMA Verified Losses were in Glynn, Dougherty, Chatham, and Camden County.
-The total FEMA Verified Losses for the 2017 disasters is \$12,473,441.
-Table 13 also indicated there were 49,947 applicants and 19,480 units were inspected.
+The tables below show the FEMA Verified Loss (FVL) determinations in the 4294, 4297, and 4338 disaster-impacted counties.
+Table 13 shows the greatest amount of FVL were in Glynn, Dougherty, Chatham, and Camden County.
+The total FVL for the 2017 disasters is \$12,473,441.
+Table 13 also indicates there were 49,947 applicants and 19,480 units were inspected.